ATMackay/checkout/README.md

 ## System Design

-The Checkout server is stateless and exposes a RESTful http interface.
+The Checkout server is a stateless web server (microservice) exposing a RESTful HTTP interface.

 ### Code layout